richardmleggett/MARTi/docs/source/faqs.rst

 When grouping by "Drug class" on the AMR heatmap, it's possible for the total AMR hits to exceed 100% for a sample.
 This is because individual AMR genes can be associated with multiple drug classes.
 As a result, a single gene may contribute to more than one category, leading to overlapping counts.

-Why are the "Other" and "Higher Taxa" categories for?
+What are the "Other" and "Higher Taxa" categories for?
 ------------------------------------------------------------------

 In the donut and stacked bar plots within the MARTi GUI, two categories, *Other* and *Higher Taxa*, are used to help simplify the visualisations: